PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 Then, if you execute `emacs-w32` in the `cygwin` shell you should get a fully functional Emacs window.
 Please be patient, Emacs will first download and install a handful of packages from the web.
 This only happens the first time Emacs starts.
+The automatic configuration is made possible by the fantastic `use-package` Emacs package.

 If you wish, this default set up may be modified as described below.